-New Year's Day, Martin Luther King Jr.'s Birthday, Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, Christmas Day, Presidential Inauguration Day (every 4 years), and County Employees' Appreciation Day.
+New Year's Day, Martin Luther King Jr.'s Birthday, Washington's Birthday, Memorial Day, Juneteenth Day, Independence Day, Labor Day, Native American Day, Veterans Day, Thanksgiving Day, Christmas Day, Presidential Inauguration Day (every 4 years), and County Employee's Appreciation Day.

-- b.
-Eligible employees shall receive a day's pay for each of the designated holidays on which they perform no work. - c.
-Employees who work on a holiday shall be paid at two (2) times their regular rate of pay for each hour worked (except overtime).
-Subject to the approval of the Police Department, an employee can elect to receive compensatory leave at up to a double time rate in lieu of pay for hours actually worked on a holiday.
-(For example, one hour of straight time pay plus one hour of compensatory leave for each hour worked on a holiday).
-Any overtime performed by an employee on a holiday shall be compensated in accordance with the employee's regular overtime rate (i.e., no pyramiding). - d.
-If a holiday falls on an employee's regular day off, the employee shall earn compensatory leave equal to the number of hours in their scheduled work day so that the compensatory time can be used to take another day off.
+b.
+Eligible employees shall receive a day's pay for each of the designated holidays on which they perform no work.

+c.
+Employees who work on a holiday that falls on their scheduled workday shall be paid at two (2) times their regular rate of pay for each hour worked (except overtime).
+Subject to the approval of the Office of Homeland Security and/or the Police Department, an employee can elect to receive compensatory leave at up to a double time rate in lieu of pay for hours actually worked on a holiday.
+(For example, one (1) hour of straight time pay plus one (1) hour compensatory leave for each hour worked on a holiday).
+Any overtime performed by an employee on a holiday in addition to their scheduled work hours shall be compensated in accordance with the employee's regular overtime rate (i.e., no pyramiding).
+An employee who works an overtime shift on a holiday that falls on the employee's regular day off, shall be compensated at one and one-half (1.5) times his or her regular rate and shall still be awarded compensatory leave as provided for in subparagraph G.1.d.

+d.
+If a holiday falls on an employee's regular day off, the employee shall earn compensatory leave equal to the number of hours in their scheduled workday so that the compensatory time can be used to take another day off.